barryross/mars-rover-image-browser/readme.md

 This is a Node.js/React web app that makes use of  [NASA Open APIs](https://api.nasa.gov/api.html#MarsPhotos).

+## Technical Overview
+The meat and potatoes of this project is a React app, based off of Create React App (CRA).
+In an effort to obscure the api key, a Node server is being used as a proxy for the api calls.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine, and you too, can view the Martian surface.

 ## Prerequisites